simwrapper/simwrapper.github.io/docs/link-vols.md

 **geojsonFile:** geojson-converted network file.
 Use the python script in `scripts/create-network.py` to create a geojson network from a matsim network.xml.gz file.

-- Command is `python3 create-network.py [mynetwork.xml.gz]`
+- Command is `python create-geojson-network.py [mynetwork.xml.gz] [Projection]`
-- and will create a file with the name `mynetwork.json.gz`.
+- and will create a file with the name `mynetwork.geo.json.gz`.

-**shpFile,dbfFile:** (deprecated) filenames for the alternative, slower network file in shapefile format.
-Don't use this if you have created the geojson network file above.
+- Note projection must be given!
+Format `EPSG:25832` etc.

 **csvFile**: dataset, or "base" dataset for difference plots